diogotoporcov/Finder2/README.md

 [![NVIDIA Triton Server](https://img.shields.io/badge/NVIDIA%20Triton%20Server-ready-76b900.svg)](https://developer.nvidia.com/nvidia-triton-inference-server)

-Finder is an image database management and similarity search service.
-It provides secure upload, storage, and retrieval of image assets, with duplicate detection powered by perceptual hashing and vector embeddings.
-The system integrates with PostgreSQL + pgvector for efficient similarity queries and uses NVIDIA Triton Inference Server to generate normalized embeddings through a deep learning model.
+Finder v2 is a highly efficient image management system designed for organizing, storing, and preventing duplicate images in large databases.
+It leverages advanced techniques like visual feature extraction and semantic search using deep learning models to identify and prevent duplicates across multiple layers: SHA-256, pHash, and embedding cosine similarity.
+The system offers seamless image upload, storage, and retrieval with a strong focus on performance and scalability.

 ---